david-borchers/LT2D/README.md

 Dhat
 ```

-R code to run all the model fits in the paper is available in the file 'FitsForPaper.r'.
+R code to run all the model fits in the paper is available in the file './inst/FitsForPaper.r'.